za/tango_with_django_book/chapters/bootstrap.rst

 	    <title>Rango - {% block title %}How to Tango with Django!{% endblock %}</title>
 	</head>

 Note how we are including all these files by externally linking them in.
-We will also need to include the js files.
+We will also need to include the JQuery and Bootstrap JavaScript files.
 Instead of adding them to the ``<head>`` section, we will add them at the bottom of ``base.html`` just before we close the ``<body>`` tag, just like in the example below.

 .. code-block:: html